bitsauce/Sauce2D/README.md

-x2D-Game-Engine
+CrossGame Framework
 ===============

-A (eventual) cross-platform game engine framework
+A game framework built on the Simple DirectMedia Library